LaravelDaily/Booking-Com-Simulation-Laravel/course/12-photos.md

 }
 ```

-I would gladly add this column into `$fillable` array in the Model, but in this case we're dealing with the Eloquent Model `Media` from the package, which is not public by default.
+I would gladly add this column into the `$fillable` array in the Model, but in this case, we're dealing with the Eloquent Model `Media` from the package, which is not public by default.
 We could do that by extending it and building our own model something like `MyMedia`, but I don't want it to get too complicated, for now.

 Next, we need to assign the default value for the position, for every new photo, it should be something like `max(position) + 1` for the current property.
-We could do that in Observer, but again, for simplicity I defined it directly in the Controller now.
+We could do that in Observer, but again, for simplicity, I defined it directly in the Controller now.

 Also, let's return that position as a part of the final JSON result.